md-irfandev/Chat-App/README.md

 4. **Set up your MongoDB Database**

-   - Open MongoDB Compass and connect MongoDB with `Your mongoDB link` and change the `MONGO_DB_URL` in .env file with your link
+   - Open MongoDB Compass and connect MongoDB with `Your mongoDB link`

 5. **Start the Backend Server**